How to choose the right hardware

 - Digital pianos

 - MIDI controllers

-This is not a comprehensive list, but it highlights some of the distinctions to keep in mind as you figure out which piano is a good fit for you.
+This is not a comprehensive list, but it highlights some of the distinctions to keep in mind as you figure out which instrument is a good fit for you.

 What are the features that set them apart from each other?

 The biggest categorical difference between keyboard types is acoustic pianos vs. digital pianos or keyboards:

 - An acoustic piano makes sound physically, without electricity.
 When you press down a key, a hammer inside the piano hits strings, causing them to resonate.
 This is what most people think of when they imagine a piano in a concert hall or in someone’s living room.
 They tend to have 88 keys.